Ryan Hartman

-Ryan Hartman (born September 20, 1994) is an American professional ice hockey forward for the Minnesota Wild of the National Hockey League (NHL).
-Hartman was selected by the Chicago Blackhawks in the first round (30th overall) of the 2013 NHL Entry Draft.
+Ryan Keyes Hartman (born September 20, 1994) is an American professional ice hockey forward for the Minnesota Wild of the National Hockey League (NHL).
+Hartman was selected by the Chicago Blackhawks in the first round (30th overall) of the 2013 NHL entry draft.
 He made his NHL debut in 2015 for the Blackhawks.
 He is the first player in NHL history to be born in the state of South Carolina.

 Early life

 Hartman was born on September 20, 1994, on Hilton Head Island, South Carolina.
 He was raised by Craig and Kim Hartman in West Dundee, Illinois, where he became a fan of the Chicago Blackhawks of the National Hockey League (NHL).
 He attended William Fremd High School in Palatine, Illinois, another suburb of Chicago.
 He began ice skating at the age of three and played minor ice hockey with a number of Chicago-area teams, most notably the Chicago Mission, with whom he won several state championships.
 With the Mission, Hartman became friends with fellow future NHL players Nick Schmaltz and Vinnie Hinostroza.

 When he was 15, Hartman joined the USA Hockey National Team Development Program (NTDP), and his family moved to Ann Arbor, Michigan.
 His father built an ice skating rink in the backyard of their Michigan house, and Hartman used the rink to develop his shooting technique.
 During the 2011–12 NTDP season, Hartman was second on the team with 38 points in 55 games.